kennethdean2010/tutorials/HOW-TO-self-service-macOS-upgrades/README.md

 ## Smart Computer Groups

-As previously mentioned (see [Automated Software Deployment](https://github.com/ToplessBanana/tutorials/tree/master/HOW-TO-automated-software-deployment)), we leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.
+As previously mentioned, we leverage Smart Computer Groups to handle the logic of determining when software should be deployed, updated or removed from a particular workstation.
 We also need a way to target a specific version of macOS.

 ### deploy_macOS High Sierra